tsztin0217/Data-projects-TripleTen-/README.md

 # Data Projects (TripleTen)
-Projects I worked on while attending the Data Analysis TripleTen Bootcamp.
+Projects I worked on while attending the Business Intelligence Analytics TripleTen Bootcamp.
 | Project number | Title | Description |
 | :-----------: | ----------- |----------- |
 | 1 | Project NYC Airbnb Vacation Rental Analysis| The project task was to explore properties in Manhattan and determine the best properties to invest in based on estimated annual revenue, number of reviews, ratings and occupancy rate. |